rapidsai/cugraph-gnn/README.md

 -----
 ## News

+___WARNING!___   _cuGraph-DGL_ will be removed after release 25.06.
+We recommend migrating to cuGraph-PyG, which offers the same functionality along with additional features like support for heterogeneous sampling and a unified API.
+The cuGraph team is not planning any further work in the DGL ecosystem going forward.

 ___NEW!___   _[nx-cugraph](./python/nx-cugraph/README.md)_, a NetworkX backend that provides GPU acceleration to NetworkX with zero code change.
 ```
 > pip install nx-cugraph-cu11 --extra-index-url https://pypi.nvidia.com